Rohan749/Basic-Calculator/README.md

 # Graffiti-Calculator
-A simple calculator using HTML, CSS and JavaScript
+A simple Graffiti calculator using HTML, CSS and JavaScript